List of municipalities in Alicante

 The mayor and the deputy mayors are elected by the plenary assembly, which is itself elected by universal suffrage.
 Elections in municipalities with more than 250 inhabitants are carried out following a proportional representation system with closed lists, whilst those with a population lower than 250 use a block plurality voting system with open lists.
-The plenary assembly must meet periodically at the seat of the ayuntamiento, with meetings occurring more or less frequently depending on the population of the municipality: monthly for those whose population is larger than 20,000, once every two months if it ranges between 5,001 and 20,000, and once every three months if it does not exceed 5,000.
-Many ayuntamientos also have a local governing board (junta de gobierno local), which is named by the mayor from amongst the councillors and is required for municipalities of more than 5,000 inhabitants.
+The plenary assembly must meet periodically at the seat of the ajuntament or ayuntamiento, with meetings occurring more or less frequently depending on the population of the municipality: monthly for those whose population is larger than 20,000, once every two months if it ranges between 5,001 and 20,000, and once every three months if it does not exceed 5,000.
+Many ajuntaments or ayuntamientos also have a local governing board (junta de govern local or junta de gobierno local), which is named by the mayor from amongst the councillors and is required for municipalities of more than 5,000 inhabitants.
 The board, whose role is to assist the mayor between meetings of the plenary assembly, may not include more than one third of the councillors.

-The largest municipality by population in the province as of the 2023 Spanish census is Alicante/Alacant, its capital, with 349,282 residents, while the smallest is Tollos, with 40 residents.
+The largest municipality by population in the province as of the 2023 Spanish census is Alacant / Alicante, its capital, with 349,282 residents, while the smallest is Tollos, with 40 residents.
 The largest municipality by area is Orihuela, which spans 365.36 km², while L'Alqueria d'Asnar is the smallest at 1.08 km².